 - Password: If the targeted or opening workbook contains any password then in this argument we need to specify the password that was used while protecting the workbook.

 These four arguments are good enough in this method.
 Do not break your head to understand each and every argument because the need for those remaining arguments may never arise.

 Imagine you are trying to open the file named “File 1.xlsx” on your computer.
-File is saved in so many folders and subfolders.
-In order to open it through VBA coding follow below steps.
+The file is saved in so many folders and subfolders.
+In order to open it through VBA coding follow the below steps.